amoffat/snake/README.md

 Where do I write my Snake code?
 ===============================

 `.vimrc.py` is intended to be the python equivalent of `.vimrc`.
-It should contain all of your Snake code, and Snake will autoload it on startup.
-If you were so inclined, you could move all of your vim settings and options into `.vimrc.py` as well:
+Snake.vim will load it on startup.
+It should contain all of your Snake initialization code and do any imports of other Snake plugins.
+If were so inclined, you could move all of your vim settings and options into `.vimrc.py` as well:

 ```python
 from snake import *